muhammadanaswayanad/quiz_custom/README.md

 ## Features

 - Create and manage quizzes with time limits, login requirements, and attempt tracking
+- Multiple question types:
+  - Multiple Choice (MCQ)
+  - Fill in the Blanks
+  - Match the Following
+  - Drag and Drop
-- Multiple question types: Multiple Choice (MCQ), Fill in the Blanks, Match the Following, Drag and Drop
+  - Drag and Drop Into Text
-- Randomization of questions and answers
+- Randomization of questions and answers with shuffle option
+- One question per page or all questions at once view options
-- User attempt tracking and scoring
+- User attempt tracking and scoring with negative marking support
 - Frontend quiz execution with website integration
 - Analytics and exportable reports
 - Role-based access control
+- Case sensitivity option for fill in the blanks questions
+- Partial scoring for MCQs with multiple correct answers

 ---